electricbookworks/electric-book/_docs/output/app-output.md

 If your project uses remote-media (storing images in a separate project), you need to:

-1. Generate the app HTML using the output script.
+1. Generate the app HTML by running this from the project root: `npm run eb -- output -f app -o electron -d true`.
-2. Manually, temporarily, copy `/book/images/app` folder from your external-media project to `_site/app/www/book/images` in your main project.
-If you're building a translation, this should be the equivalent translation images folder, e.g. copy `/book/fr/images/app` to `_site/app/www/book/fr/images` for French.
+2. Manually, temporarily, copy `/book/images/app` folder from your external-media project to the images folder in your main project.
+If you're building a translation, this should be the equivalent translation images folder, e.g. copy `/book/fr/images/app` to `book/fr/images` for French.
-3. Build the app with Cordova by running this from the project root: `cd _site/app && cordova platform rm windows && cordova platform add windows@6.0.0 && cordova build windows`
+3. Rebuild the app HTML, to now include the images, by running this command again from the project root: `npm run eb -- output -f app -o electron -d true`.